Visitation Level: Red

 - Patients with disabilities have the right to have a designated support person present, in accordance with the Maryland Department of Health.

-- When the designated support person for a person with disabilities does not have a designated support person present at the hospital, we will attempt to communicate relevant information with a patient's designated representative, while following patient privacy requirements.
+- When a person with disabilities does not have a designated support person present at the hospital, we will attempt to communicate relevant information with a patient's designated representative, while following patient privacy requirements.
 We will make an effort to contact the patient and designated support person before hospital admission, if possible, to let them know about this policy.

 Please see Patient Safety Measures at Our Inpatient Facilities to learn more about the rules for designated support persons and care partners.